phonedotcom/API-SDK-ruby/docs/ContactsApi.md

 # **list_account_extension_contacts**
 > ListContacts list_account_extension_contacts(account_id, extension_id, , opts)

-Show a list of address book contacts
+Show the Caller ID options a given extension can use.

-See Account Contacts for more info on the fields in each item.
+Show the Caller ID options a given extension can use.
+See Intro to Caller IDs for more on the properties.

 ### Example
 ```ruby